racerandom/PRISMConvert/README.md

 > --brat brat\_file \
 > --new\_json new\_json\_file

-TO-DO: The brat relations cannot be kept into xml format yet.
+TO-DO: The brat relations cannot be appended into xml format yet.
 I will update it soon.

+## example:

+please check 'pipeline.sh'